 Items designated as water-repellent are somewhat better than water-resistant, though the lack of an industry-wide standard of measure leaves the term open for debate.
 Water-repellent clothing and devices are structurally designed and treated with hydrophobic coatings that repel with a thin-film nanotechnology.
 Some water repellent clothing is treated after the garment is made, while other companies treat the cloth before it is fashioned into garments.

 Weatherproof is another designation that essentially means the same as both water-repellent and water-resistant.
-The fabric of a weatherproof garment or accessory will provide protection but may admit water in harsh conditions and heavy downpours.
+The fabric of a weatherproof garment or accessory will provide protection, but may admit water in harsh conditions and heavy downpours.

 Years of wear, laundering and exposure to the elements will eventually break down the waterproof coating.
 Due to the expense of the garments, many manufacturers offer warranties that allow you to have the clothing retreated when they begin to show signs of wear.

-An item that is truly waterproof must also be treated along seams and zipper to be effective.
+An item that is truly waterproof must also be treated along the seams and zipper to be effective.
 Usually, the joins are treated with water-repellent coatings that wear over time, but there is a new technology that fuses seam edges together using sound vibrations, creating a tougher seal that can last the life of the item.

 Though there is, at present, no industry-standard classification for waterproof clothing, tech device manufacturers use a scale called the Ingress Protection Rating to assess how well a device can prevent water penetration.
-The scale runs from 0, indicating no protection against water to 8, indicating that the object can be immersed in water to a depth of more than one meter.
+The scale runs from 0, indicating no protection against water, to 8, indicating that the object can be immersed in water to a depth of more than one meter.

 Beware of imitation waterproof garments.
-If an item is listed as waterproof, but seems to be fraction of the price you would normally expect, it may not offer adequate protection.
+If an item is listed as waterproof, but seems to be a fraction of the price you would normally expect, it may not offer adequate protection.
 It's likely the item is neither truly waterproof nor well-constructed.